Counterfeit consumer good: Other countries

 Countries like Nigeria fight brand trademark infringement on a national level but the penalties are dwarfed by the earnings outlook for counterfeiters: "As grievous as this crime is, which is even worse than armed robbery, the penalty is like a slap on the palm, the most ridiculous of which is a fine of 50,000 naira ($307).
 Any offender would gladly pay this fine and return to business the next day."

-In early 2018 Interpol confiscated tonnes of fake products worth $25 million and arrested hundreds of suspects and broke up organized crime networks in 36 different countries on four continents.
+In early 2018 Interpol confiscated tonnes of fake products worth $25 million and arrested hundreds of suspects and broke up organized crime networks in 36 countries on four continents.
 They raided markets, chemists, retail outlets, warehouses and border control points, where they seized among other things, pharmaceuticals, food, vehicle parts, tobacco products, clothing, and agrochemicals.
 Over 7.2 million counterfeit and illicit items weighing more than 120 tonnes were confiscated.

 Human rights laws

 Counterfeit products are often produced in violation of basic human rights and child labor laws and human rights laws, as they are often created in illegal sweatshops.
 Clothing manufacturers often rely on sweatshops using children in what some consider "slave labor" conditions.
 According to one organization, there are some 3,000 such sweatshops in and around Buenos Aires, Argentina.
 Author Dana Thomas described the conditions she witnessed in other country's sweatshops, noting that children workers are often smuggled into countries and sold into labor:

 U.S. Supreme Court justice Sonia Sotomayor, who has tried to prosecute counterfeiters, notes that major industries have suffered the loss of hundreds of thousands of jobs due to the exploitation of child labor in sweatshops in New York and Asia.
 Those often produce dangerous merchandise, such as fake auto parts or toys, made of toxic and easily breakable materials.

 The profits often support terrorist groups, drug cartels, people smugglers and street gangs.
 The FBI has found evidence that a portion of the financing of the 1993 World Trade Center bombing came from a store selling counterfeit T-shirts.
 The same has been found surrounding many other organized crime activities.
 According to Bruce Foucart, director of US Homeland Security's National Intellectual Property Coordination Centre, the sales of counterfeit goods funded the Charlie Hebdo attack of 2016 in Paris, which left 12 people dead and nearly a dozen more injured.
 Sales of pirated CDs have been linked to funding the 2004 Madrid train bombing, and investigations firm Carratu connects money from counterfeit goods to Hezbollah, Al Qaeda, the Japanese Yakuza, the ETA, and the Russian Mob.

 The crackdown on counterfeit goods has not only become a matter of human rights but one of national and international security in various countries.
 The FBI has called product counterfeiting "the crime of the 21st century."